COVID-19 on P.E.I.: What's happening the week of Aug. 9 | CBC News

 Elsewhere in Atlantic Canada:

-- Newfoundland and Labrador has no new cases and five active cases.
+- Newfoundland and Labrador no longer gives updates on Tuesdays and Thursdays.
+The province had five active cases as of Wednesday.

 Also in the news